Skip to Content Top

 5. Spray Foam Lasts Longer Than Standard Insulation Materials

 Fiberglass may also last for 100 years before it requires replacing, but its performance dwindles over time.
-Cellulose only lasts for 20 to 30 years before it clumps together due to moisture in the air.
-Mineral wool may last for 30 to 80 years until an insulation replacement becomes necessary.
+Cellulose lasts only 20 to 30 years before it clumps together due to moisture in the air.
+Mineral wool may last 30 to 80 years until an insulation replacement is necessary.

 6. Spray Foam Prevents Property Damage Better Than Traditional Insulation